Unidata/netcdf-fortran/docs/netcdf-f77.md

 netCDF library.
 The intent was to allow sharing of a netCDF dataset among multiple readers and one writer, by having the writer call NF\_SYNC after writing and the readers call NF\_SYNC before each read.
 For a writer, this flushes buffers to disk.
-For a reader, it makes sure that the next read will be from disk rather than from previously cached buffers, so that the reader will see changes made by the writing process (e.g., the number of records written) without having to close and reopen
+For a reader, it makesre that the next read will be from disk rather than from previously cached buffers, so that the reader will see changes made by the writing process (e.g., the number of records written) without having to close and reopen